openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

         )
         ;

-A compile-time error occurs if the modifier 'declare' is used in a context that is already ambient:
+A compile-time error occurs if the modifier '*declare*' is used in a context that is already ambient:

 .. code-block:: typescript